estk/log4rs/docs/Configuration.md

       pattern: "logs/test.{}.log"
 ```

 The new component is the _policy_ field.
-A policy must have `kind` like most
+A policy must have the _kind_ field like most
 other components, the default (and only supported) policy is `kind: compound`.

 The _trigger_ field is used to dictate when the log file should be rolled.
-The
-only supported trigger is  `kind: size`.
-There is a required field `limit`
+It
+supports two types: `size`, and `time`.

-which defines the maximum file size prior to a rolling of the file.
-The limit
+For `size`, it require a _limit_ field.
+The _limit_ field is a string which defines the maximum file size
+prior to a rolling of the file.
+The limit field requires one of the following
-field requires one of the following units in bytes, case does not matter:
+units in bytes, case does not matter:

 - b
 - kb/kib